 Same thing with dishes.
 You can’t just put dump them in the dishwasher, you have to put soap in, start it.
 Then unload it when it’s done and then start a new cycle.
 And even worse, some of these steps have a significant delay.
 That’s probably where I get into trouble.
 Because while the washer or dishwasher is going, I’m off to do the next three things on my list.
+Add your ADD to multi-tasking and you can get some unpredictable results.
 So, I don’t always make it back for the grand finale!

 I think it would help me if I thought of my tasks more in terms of the completed cycle instead of just one part of it.
 Then instead of thinking – I’ll just sweep the floor here.
 I need to think in terms of the whole move the chairs, sweep, mop and move the chairs back cycle.
 Then I need to make the commitment to complete the whole cycle.
 Otherwise, I’ll either drift away at some point in the process.
 Or take shortcuts and not take the time to do the chore properly.

 I think it helps to make a plan, set a timer, and most importantly – stay on task until the whole cycle is complete.
 Be aware of your ADD tendencies – if you are like me, don’t believe yourself when you say, “oh I’ll just sit down an answer a couple of Emails and I’ll put the chairs back later”.
 Otherwise, it will be dinner time and the chairs will still be piled in the middle of the floor – but the Emails will have gotten answered.
 I know myself and if I don’t stick with the chore, it’s not going to get finished.